jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 ![A -> C <- B](/assets/img/pgm/join-c.png)

 where C is known.
-This is just a biased sample — you might conclude that academic ability interferes with athletic ability after observing that they are inversely correlated, until you realize you only surveyed college students, and that academic and athletic scholorships are quite common — but it's neat that graphical models unify these causal fallacies.
+This is just a biased sample—you might conclude that academic ability interferes with athletic ability after observing that they are inversely correlated, until you realize you only surveyed college students, and that academic and athletic scholorships are quite common.
+But it's neat that graphical models unify these causal fallacies.

 To go further, you could come up with crazy causal graphs that predict a correlation between A and B, but where